-Many garden centres which are currently closed and faced with mountains of stock and no customers are now running delivery services so you can have plants brought to your door.
+Many garden centers which are currently closed and faced with mountains of stock and no customers are now running delivery services so you can have plants brought to your door.
 Remember, scent and perfume will attract insects as well as people and so aromatherapy plants will help support bees and other invertebrates, a big plus for the environment.

 Whatever your style of garden and available space, there is always a plant, shrub or herb which can fit in with your design.
 Enforced time at home has reminded people of the very simple pleasures which have been swept aside in the hurly-burly of the 24/7 digital age.

-Planting an aromatherapy garden will create a legacy of plants which will endure and to enjoy long after the end of the current restrictions.
+Planting an aromatherapy garden will create a legacy of plants that will endure and enjoy long after the end of the current restrictions.
 And herbs can be dried and brought into the home for use in cooking or healthcare.
 It’s time to reconnect with the earth and Mother Nature again.

 Best fragrant outdoor plants: https://www.countryliving.com/gardening/g4195/best-fragrant-outdoor-plants/